-Just by being prepared, you can face whatever comes with some more confidence and peace-of-mind.
-For more information about how to prepare for emergencies when living with a disability or special needs, check out the Red Cross’s comprehensive list, which includes tips for creating an emergency plan.
+Just by being prepared, you can face whatever comes with some more confidence and peace of mind.
+For more information about preparing for emergencies when living with a disability or special needs, check out the Red Cross’s comprehensive list, which includes tips for creating an emergency plan.

 Lastly, if you need catheters, incontinence products, or ostomy supplies, don’t hesitate to reach out to 180 Medical.
 They’ll take good care of you, listen to your needs and preferences, and create an order that works for you while following your doctor’s prescription.